JamieKennedy/custom-backup/README.md

-# custom-backup
+# Custom Backup
-A custom console application to handle creating and compressing backups of local files based on a configuration
+A custom console application written in C# to handle creating and compressing backups of local files based on a configuration